 The University will not tolerate the use of drugs that are illegal.
 Students are expected to abide by the laws concerning controlled substances and alcoholic beverages.
 Students in violation of state or federal laws may face criminal prosecution, and the University will discipline students who possess or use illegal drugs or alcohol on campus or as part of any other activities of the University.
 Sanctions which may be imposed for possession or use of alcohol and other drugs in violation of the Code of Student Life include a written warning, probation, mandatory substance abuse evaluation, suspension, or expulsion.
 Recognized student organizations which fail to comply with University regulations governing alcohol and other drugs may be disciplined by the Dean of Students or by an appropriate governing body.
 The Dean of Students may revoke a group’s University recognition.

 Illegal drug trafficking, including the sale, manufacture, distribution, or administration of illegal drugs, is viewed as a clear and present danger to the University community.
-Any student found to have sold, manufactured, distributed, or administered illegal drugs may be suspended or expelled (see Student Judicial Procedure).
+Any student found to have sold, manufactured, distributed, or administered illegal drugs may be suspended or expelled (see Student Misconduct Procedure).
 Students who violate the rights of others while under the influence of alcohol or drugs face serious disciplinary action up to and including suspension or expulsion.

 In addition to disciplinary sanctions, substance abuse counseling is mandatory for violators.
 Students found to have violated this policy or who harm themselves or others while under the influence of illegal drugs or alcohol will be required to undergo a substance abuse evaluation and attend all education or treatment programs recommended as a result of the evaluation in order to re-enroll.
 The University may require a student recommended for inpatient treatment to enter a treatment program immediately in lieu of attending classes until the treatment is completed.